mggvroom/ceg2410-s25-mggvroom/Self-Hosted.md

 summarize your installation process

-- I installed docker and enable it through sysemctl.
-Next I created a folder named mealie and inside of that I cerated a file called docker-compose.yaml.
+- I installed Docker and enabled it through sysemctl.
+Next, I created a folder named mealie, and inside of that I created a file called docker-compose.yaml.

-- After that I configured the file by copying the content of docker-compose template.
-Then I opened web browser and connected to the site.
+- After that, I configured the file by copying the content of the Docker Compose template.

 screenshot of software operating on instance